 APR Calculator is an advanced device that helps you to compute the Annual Percentage Rate (APR), that is, the annual rate charged for the credit.
 APR then represents the total cost of the borrowed money.
 By computing the APR rate, you can easily compare different loan offers so that you can have a better understanding of the real cost of borrowing.
 In the following text, you can learn what APR is and how it differs from other interest rates.
-You can also read about what APR means in multiple scenarios, so that you can apply our calculator as a credit card APR calculator, mortgage loan APR calculator or APR calculator for car loans.
+You can also read about what APR means in multiple scenarios so that you can apply our calculator as a credit card APR calculator, mortgage loan APR calculator, or APR calculator for car loans.
 We also provide a method of how to calculate APR and other relevant interest rates if you are looking to do these calculations by hand.
-Lastly, we will give you some practical hints about what is a good APR for a credit card.
+Lastly, we will give you some practical hints about what a good APR for a credit card is.

 What is APR - Introducing the Annual Percentage Rate